From orbital magnetism to bulk-edge correspondence: Introduction and main results

 Therefore, our result shows that the conventional zero-temperature bulk-edge correspondence, usually presented as an equality of certain topological indices, is just a particular manifestation of a more general paradigm connecting bulk and edge quantities, mathematically expressed by \eqref{MainEquation}.

 The extension of the bulk-edge correspondence of transport coefficient to positive temperature requires, at least, the knowledge of the bulk conductivity at positive temperature.
-As discussed in Section \ref{sec:magnetization}, the analysis of the Kubo formula at positive temperature for quantum Hall systems is a largely unexplored subject, some results can be found in \cite{CorneanNenciuPedersen06,AizenmanGraf,BoucletGerminetKleinSchenker, DeNittisLein}.
+As discussed in Section \ref{sec:magnetization}, a rigorous derivation and evaluation of the Kubo formula at positive temperature for quantum Hall systems is still an active field of research, some results can be found in \cite{CorneanNenciuPedersen06,AizenmanGraf,BoucletGerminetKleinSchenker, DeNittisLein}.
 By assuming, as it is customary in the physics literature and as it is in the pure Landau case, that \eqref{eq:SigmaM} is valid also at positive temperature, we can obtain a positive temperature bulk-edge correspondence between quantum transport coefficient.
 Indeed, from \eqref{mequalsI} we have that $m^B(b,T,\mu)=I^E_1(b,T,\mu)$ and by subtracting the contribution of the magnetization current we have

 which is an equality between the bulk residual magnetization and the transport edge current.
 Finally, by taking the derivative with respect to $\mu$, we get an equality between the Hall conductivity, see \eqref{eq:SigmaM}, and the edge conductance \eqref{eq:EdgeC}.
 Further analysis of the positive temperature coefficient in particular cases, like the case of simple isolated Bloch bands, see for example \cite{SchulzBaldesTeufel13}, or the case of $\mu$ lying in a mobility gap, see for example \cite{ElgartGrafSchenker}, are postponed to future works \cite{CorneanMoscolariTeufelFuture}.